verida/VIPs/VIPs/vip-2.md

 The resolved DID Document will then be verified as follows:

-1. The DID Document `versionId` returned from the storage node matches the `nonce` returned from `lookup()`.
-This ensures the latest DID Document was returned (assuming the client is seeking the latest).
-2. The DID Document `proof` was generated from an exact copy of the current DID Document and signed by the private key that controls the DID.
+1. The DID Document `proof` was generated from an exact copy of the current DID Document and signed by the private key that controls the DID.

 ### Versioning